U.S. senators propose more aid, international sanctions for Venezuela

 “I think we have very good prospects here,” Menendez said.

-(The story corrects spelling of surname of Venezuelan opposition leader in paragraph 2)

-Reporting by Patricia Zengerle; Editing by Steve Orlofsky
+Reporting by Patricia Zengerle in Washington; Editing by Steve Orlofsky and James Dalgleish